simphotonics/directed_graph/README.md

 ## Usage

 To use this library include [`directed_graph`][directed_graph] as a dependency in your pubspec.yaml file.
-The example below shows how to construct a graph.
+The example below shows how to construct an object of type [`DirecteGraph`][DirectedGraph].
 The constructor takes an optional comparator function as parameter.
 If a comparator is specified, vertices are sorted accordingly.
 For more information see [comparator].

 ```Dart